Within .NET, a wide range of technologies encompass almost any type of application and development need we may encounter.

 Databases

-Entity Framework (EF) is an ORM (Object-Relational Mapper) that allows interaction with relational databases using .NET objects instead of direct SQL queries.
-EF allows for more structured and secure data handling, facilitating operations such as creating, reading, updating, and deleting data.
+Entity Framework (EF) is an ORM (Object-Relational Mapper) that allows interacting with relational databases using .NET objects instead of direct SQL queries.
+EF enables managing data in a more structured and secure way, facilitating operations like creating, reading, updating, and deleting data.

 ADO.NET is a data access technology in .NET that allows direct interaction with relational databases through SQL queries and native commands.
 It has generally been replaced by Entity Framework or other libraries like Dapper.